KostaD02/easy-pass/README.md

 # Easy pass

 Easy pass is self-hosting app for password managment.
-There are many great inspirations [vaultwarden](https://www.vaultwarden.net/), [passbolt](https://www.passbolt.com/), [bitwarden](https://bitwarden.com/), and others, but I struggled to self-host them myself due to the complexity of configuring HTTPS. 😂 Because of that, I created **Easy Pass**.
-The idea is simple: to have a self-hosted password manager without the need for HTTPS configuration, reverse proxies, or similar setups.
+There are many great inspirations [vaultwarden](https://www.vaultwarden.net/), [passbolt](https://www.passbolt.com/), [bitwarden](https://bitwarden.com/), and others, but I struggled to self-host them myself.
+Because of that, I created **Easy Pass**.
+The idea is simple: to have a self-hosted password manager with single command run.

-> [!TIP]
-> I suggest learning how to set up HTTPS because it's more secure than just using HTTP.

 > [!CAUTION]
-> This application is meant to be used only on a local network since it's based on **HTTP**.
+> This application is meant to be used only on a local network since it's based on **HTTP** (Currently).
 However, if someone else is on the same network where this application is hosted, they could potentially see the traffic and access the data. **USE AT YOUR OWN RISK**.

 ## How does it works?